ZiadFahmyZewailCity/Eurus_2026_2027_recruitement_task3/README.md

 That means your discussions need to be public so i can actually see who is interacting to give the bonus points :)

-Be brave to be wrong, ask questions, and discuss things with people
+Be brave to be wrong, ask questions, and discuss things with your collegues